B.S. in Health Informatics

 Click a question, see the answer to the right.

 Whether you’re interested in starting or advancing your career in the healthcare or IT industry, this program will provide you with the broad-based skills in health information management and IT foundation you need to succeed.
 Multiple respected industry certification tests are built into the program’s curriculum.
 If you already hold one or many certifications, you may be able to use them to clear portions of the degree requirements.
-You can also use your experience and knowledge from working in the healthcare or IT environment to move more quickly through the required subject area assessments.
+You can also use your experience and knowledge from working in the healthcare, strategic business management, or IT environment to move more quickly through the required subject area assessments.
 However, this is not an “easy” program.
 You are a good candidate only if you are prepared to work independently, study hard, and pass the required assessments.

 As a WGU student you progress through your program by passing assessments and IT certification tests.
 In consultation with your mentor, you set the pace at which you prepare for and take the assessments.
 Consequently, some WGU students with strong academic or career experience in the fields or those who already hold one or more major IT certifications are able to go faster than the standard rate of progress.
 However, doing so isn’t easy.
 Many of the assessments are quite challenging, and students sometimes overestimate the knowledge they possess when they enter a program.
 On the other hand, a highly-motivated, independent individual is precisely the kind of student who does well at WGU.
 Speak to an Enrollment Counselor to discuss whether you’re the kind of student who might go faster.

 As a WGU student, you take and complete assessments.
 You’ll prepare for your assessments by engaging various learning resources including textbooks, web tutorials, and online courses.
 You will determine what learning resources are best for you in consultation with your mentor using your personalized Degree Plan.
 You can learn by exploring the WGU Experience.
 Speak to an Enrollment Counselor who can explain this program in greater depth.